 Enjoy the scents of fall with this pumpkin spice bath bomb recipe!
 These easy pumpkin shaped bath bombs are fun Halloween treats to make and gift.
 Or simply indulge in some fall self care when you create your own fizzing bath bombs scented with seasonal pumpkin spice.

 Treat yourself this fall with this easy pumpkin spice bath bomb recipe.
 You’ll love the intoxicating scent of pumpkin spice from your favorite fragrance oil and the moisturizing shea butter, sesame oil and detoxifying sea salt.
-Plus, with a few tips you can make these pumpkin spice bath bombs absolutely perfect your very first try!
+Plus, with a few tips, you can make these DIY pumpkin spice bath bombs absolutely perfect your very first try!

 Pumpkin Spice Bath Bomb Recipe

 Want to learn how to make DIY pumpkin spice bath bombs for fall skin care?
 Then get ready to enjoy this warm and cozy autumn fragrance during your bath time routine.
 This pumpkin spice bath bomb recipe creates fun, non-candy Halloween treats you can gift.
 Or simply indulge in fall self care when you create these fall bath fizzies scented with a seasonal, pumpkin spice essential oil blend or fragrance oil.

 This fall skin care DIY yielded three pumpkin bath bombs — one leaf bath bomb and one round 2.75″ diameter bath bomb.
 Therefore, feel free to double or triple this recipe to make additional fall bath bombs at one time.